Sentruss/Sentruss/README.md

 As a digital sorcerer, my journey is intertwined with the fellowship of fellow magicians.
 I extend my hand to share insights, collaborate on mystical projects, and offer guidance to those navigating the arcane arts of game development.

 Join me on this mystical journey!
 Whether you're an experienced wizard or an apprentice of the arcane, let's collaborate, converse, and create wonders together.
-Reach out on Discord at [YourDiscordTag] or through email at saishmore9@gmail.com.
+Reach out on Discord at Sentruss #1816 or through email at saishmore9@gmail.com.
 I also accept commission payments in both real-world currency and in-game treasures, ensuring that the magic of creation knows no bounds.

 And when not immersed in the digital enchantments, you can find me on the football field, reveling in the joy of the beautiful game.